Learning holographic QCD with unflavored meson spectra: Conclusion

 \section{Conclusion}

 The bottom-up approach in holographic QCD explores the functional space of all possible background metrics and scalar potentials, searching for functions that best fit the QCD observables.
-With enough phenomenological and theoretical constraints, the bottom-up approach can severely restrict the allowed background functions and may select a class of viable models, though not necessarily a unique one.
+With enough phenomenological and theoretical constraints, the bottom-up approach can severely restrict the allowed background functions and may select a class of viable models.
 We have provided a deep-learning architecture that searches in the possible functional space of the warp-factor $A(z)$, the dilaton profile $\phi(x)$, along with the possible values of cubic ($k_1$) and quartic ($k_2$) terms in the scalar potential, and the quark condensate $\Sigma$.
 This space is constrained by fitting the mass spectrum of the unflavored mesons ($\rho, a_1, a_2$ and $f_0$) and their excitations.

 The duality between AdS/QCD and deep neural networks, as shown in \cite{PhysRevD.98.046019}, raises intriguing questions about their physical origins and suggests a new methodology for investigating both frameworks.
 This was pioneered in~\cite{Akutagawa_2020}, where the authors trained for the masses of the $\rho$ and $a_1$ meson, through which the $A(z)$ and $\phi(z)$ were determined.
-They solved the differential equation of the KK mode using the Euler method, which, unfortunately, results in the accumulation of local truncation error at each iteration.
+They solved the differential equation of the KK mode using a discretized Euler-type scheme, which may accumulate numerical errors over long evolutions.
 The eigenvalues are calculated by traversing all the values of masses to search for the mass for which KK modes are normalizable.
 Since the axial sector was not studied, the information about the chiral symmetry breaking by the bulk scalar field is not well understood.
-Including the higher meson masses and axial sector, along with the $f_0$ mesons, becomes computationally challenging because the network's structure is determined by the theory itself.
+Including higher-meson masses and the axial sector, along with the $f_0$ mesons, becomes computationally challenging because the network's structure is determined by the theory itself.